-Acknowledgements We want to thank Klara J. Meyer and Salomon Sickert for their comments and for spotting a mistake in a previous version.
-We also thank Alexandre Duret-Lutz and Florian Renkin for stimulating discussions around the alternating cycle decomposition, and Corto Mascle for his valuable suggestions about the presentation of this paper.
+We want to thank Klara J. Meyer and Salomon Sickert for their comments and for spotting a mistake in a previous version.
+We also thank Alexandre Duret-Lutz and Florian Renkin for stimulating discussions around the alternating cycle decomposition, and Corto Mascle for his precious suggestions about the presentation of this paper.
+We thank the anonymous reviewers for their valuable feedback.